arjun-dureja/ModernSlider/README.md

 ### Swift Package Manager

+To add `ModernSlider` to your project, follow these steps:

+1. Open your project in Xcode.
+1. Go to File > Add Packages.
+1. Enter the repository URL: https://github.com/arjun-dureja/ModernSlider
+1. Select the ModernSlider package and add it to your project.

+---

-You can install ModernSlider using Swift Package Manager.
-Add the following to your `Package.swift` file:
+Alternatively, add the following to your `Package.swift` file:

 ```swift
 dependencies: [